mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the public-key encryption of the path secret S to the public key K.

-After applying the commit, all group members MUST delete outdated path secrets.
+After processing the update, each recipient MUST delete outdated key material,
+specifically:

+* The path secrets used to derive each updated node key pair.
+* Each outdated key pair that was replaced by the update.

 # Cryptographic Objects